Richmond Funeral Home Corona Virus Update

 We will conduct all arrangements initially over the phone and using email/Fax etc. We will work with you to make this time as easy as possible given the difficult restrictions the Ministry of Health have placed on the Funeral profession

 Cremations can take place as soon as the necessary paperwork has been completed and signed by a medical referee.
+The timing of the cremation will depend on Family wishes regarding viewing and whether they wish to have a Funeral service or other family time within the Level 3 guidelines.

 We firmly believe in the value to the community of holding a funeral, which is why our first recommendation if someone you love dies while we are under alert level 4 is to arrange a delayed memorial service.
 This means that a burial or cremation will take place in the days shortly following death and we will work with you to plan the memorial service for later.
 We will do everything we usually do in guiding you through your options and, when we are able to set a date, will ensure you still unite and remember appropriately with your family and friends.